Watch first-hand as experts demonstrate an array of skills and techniques for every skill level

 Bill Campbell, CI

 Bill grew up in the suburbs of Baltimore, MD where he learned to fly fish when he was eleven years old.
 The area’s local farm ponds and its tributaries of the Chesapeake Bay proved to be excellent fishing classrooms for him.
 During his teenage years, his passion for fly fishing grew by regularly reading Lefty Kreh’s “Maryland Outdoors” article, which was published weekly in The Baltimore Sun.
 Throughout his fly-fishing journey, Bill has had the good fortune to fly fish from New Zealand to Maryland and many places in between.
 Today, he fishes mostly on Lake Texoma and in the lakes and rivers of East Tennessee.
 His favorite place to fish is on the banks of Lake Texoma chasing smallmouth bass on topwater with his British Lab, Charleigh by his side.
-He divides his time between his residences in Lewisville, TX and Monteagle, TN.
+He divides his time between his residences in Fort Worth, TX, and Monteagle, TN.
 Bill is a Certified Casting Instructor (CI) with Fly Fishers International (FFI).

 Jim Hund, MCI, THCI

 Jim Hund is a FFI Certified Master and Two-Hand Casting Instructor who lives in Lubbock, Texas.
 He is an at large member of the FFI Texas Council board as the Texas director of casting instruction education.
 He began fly fishing in the mid-1980’s.
-He also actively fishes two handed rods swinging flies for steelhead and pacific salmon.
+He also actively fishes two handed rods swinging flies for steelhead and pacific salmon

 Rex Walker, CI